feralpacket/securecrt-keyword-highlighting/README.md

 ## New:

+### Borked
+At some point, the line Z:"Keyword List V2" ended up in the .ini files, twice.
+Causes the files to be twice as long.
+Also means only half the the regular expressions were being used, the bottom half.
+Which was causing a lot of confusion for me.
+Copied and pasted each regular expression line out and back into a new list name.

+### IOS XR
 Added **feralpacket_iosxr_2024.ini**.
 These are changes for IOS XR.
 Not sure if there will end up being some conflicting regex I use for IOS and IOS XE.
 So, I'm creating a separate .ini just in case.
 Work in progress.
 Will probably not be complete until some time after the CCIE SP bootcamp I'm attending this June.

+### Regular Expression Length
 Starting with SecureCRT version 9.3, the length of the regular expression for each line was increased.

 **feralpacket2023.ini** ( and **feralpacket2024.ini** ) will start using longer regular expressions.
 This will allow me to do some consolidation and reduce the number of lines.
 Maybe, someday.